 The development and delivery of product (the "arrangement") was accounted for under the Milestone Method.
 The arrangement consisted of five major milestones.
 The milestones were 1) Requirements Review, 2) Design Review, 3) Critical Design Review, 4) Factory Acceptance Testing, and 5) Final Acceptance.
 Each of the milestones was considered substantive as the consideration was commensurate with the Company's anticipated efforts to achieve the milestone, the consideration for each milestone related solely to past performance and no portion of the milestone consideration was refundable or adjusted after the milestone had been reached.
 Further, the consideration was reasonable relative to all of the deliverables and payment terms within the arrangement.
-The arrangement has been completed as of December 31, 2014.
-Revenue recognized during the years ended December 31, 2014 and 2013 as a result of milestones completed is \$1,098,975 and \$974,472, respectively.
+The arrangement had been completed as of December 31,